Myrtle wreath at Vergina: The myrtle wreath

 After restoration, there are 80 leaves and 112 flowers.
 The main wreath, from which the small twigs sprouted, consists of a narrow cylindrical rod, whose two ends are flattened by twisting together.
 The internal diameter of the main tube is 0.18 - 0.16 m. while the external is 0.26 - 0.23 m.
-The gold myrtle wreath was exposed at Archaeological Museum of Thessaloniki until 1997, when it is moved to Museum of Vergina.
+The gold myrtle wreath was exposed at Archaeological Museum of Thessaloniki until 1997, when it is moved to Museum of the Royal Tombs of Aigai at Vergina.